acidb/mobiscroll/README.md

 _Select preset_

-  * Feature: added 'rtl' (right to left) option, when set to true the groups wheel appears on the right
+  * Added: 'rtl' (right to left) option, when set to true the groups wheel appears on the right

-_Internationalization_

-  * Added: french translation

 Bugfixes
 --------